 "No, they were here when I arrived."
 She hadn't been there long, judging by her appearance.
 Her clothing was still fresh and not wrinkled from sitting, and her body did not have the tense appearance that came from holding one position for too long.
 He suspected she'd been there less than fifteen minutes.
 "It appears he's turned the case over to you."

 "So it would seem," Mycroft murmured.
-The piles of paper looked suspiciously well organised, which was not Sherlock's doing.
+The piles of paper looked suspiciously well organized, which was not Sherlock's doing.
 Angela could have had a hand in that but she hadn't been there long enough to sort through them all.
-John was fairly organised, given his army training, but Mycroft could not imagine John wanting to spend the time arranging all of this information for his benefit.
+John was fairly organized, given his army training, but Mycroft couldn't imagine John wanting to spend the time arranging all of this information for his benefit.
 The doctor had most likely just wanted all of this out of the flat.
-If it was not Angela and not John, then it might have been Sherlock's Interpol agent, Gabriel Mitchell, although Mycroft did not fully believe this, either.
+If it wasn't Angela or John, then it might have been Sherlock's Interpol agent, Gabriel Mitchell, although Mycroft didn't believe that.
 It was more likely that Agent Mitchell would have kept this information for himself – rather, that he'd have passed it onto the agent handling this case.
-That meant someone else had assisted Sherlock and Mycroft did not know who.
+That meant someone else had assisted Sherlock and Mycroft didn't know who.
 He would have to find out.

 "I don't suppose you've identified him?"
 Mycroft asked, raising an eyebrow.

-"Mm, not as of yet," Angela replied.
+"Mm, not yet," Angela replied.
 "Perhaps if you give me a week.
 I can follow up with some contacts of mine."

 He nodded; her assistance was always valued.
 He intended to solve this case now, one way or another.
 But not at the risk of doing to himself what Sherlock had done.

-"The doctors feel you're well enough to be released, should you want to be," Angela said, setting aside the file she'd been reading.
+"The doctors feel you'll be well enough to be released by the end of next week," Angela said, setting aside the file she'd been reading.

-Mycroft nodded – this presented a significant logistical problem since he could neither walk nor use crutches and he was not about to be caught in some motorised wheelchair.
+Mycroft nodded – this presented a significant logistical problem since he could neither walk nor use crutches and he was not about to be caught in some motorized wheelchair.
 But he sorely missed the comforts of home and was tired of the hospital despite the relative luxury of staying in a private hospital.
-He had been here a week and a half, since the ninth of August.
-He wondered if they would process the paperwork to have him released on a Sunday or if he would have to wait until the following day.
-Did hospitals operate on regular business hours?
-He had no idea and sighed – the drugs were making him less observant than usual and this was tedious.

 "I can stay until school begins again for David," Angela said and Mycroft raised both eyebrows at her.
 She'd never particularly been patient with illness or injury, except with David.
 "He's enjoying London," she added, waving a hand vaguely.
 "Which is good."